Skip to Content

 Problems Sometimes Thought to be Pomeranian Excitement Urination:

-• Health problems such as a urinary tract infection (UTI), kidney troubles or an infected bladder.
-Your dog should be taken straight to the vet if you even think any of these issues exist.
+• Health problems include a urinary tract infection (UTI), kidney troubles, or an infected bladder.
+If you think these issues exist, your dog should be taken to the vet.

-• Problems with house training a puppy If this is the case, he’ll urinate in the house when you’re not in sight as well as when you are.
+• Problems with house training a puppy: If this is the case, he’ll urinate when you’re not in sight or when you are.

 • Marking.
-If this is the case, he’ll urinate inside your home in a spray, not a full bladder release.
+If this happens, he’ll urinate inside your home in a spray, not a full bladder release.

 How to Stop Dog Excitement Urination: